Cauca culture

 Their territory was near the present day city of Popayán, in the Calima River Valley.

 Society

-Archaeologists surmise that Cauca culture was organized into several related chiefdoms that trades and fought with each other.
+Archaeologists surmise that Cauca culture was organized into several related chiefdoms that traded and fought with each other.
 They farmed and made ceramics and goldwork.

 Artwork

 Their art often featured avian imagery.
 Cauca culture art shared some similarities to Yotoco culture art.
 They are known for ceramic slab figurines, representing humans–both female and male–with dramatically angular features.

 Goldwork

 Cauca goldsmiths hammered and cast gold to create a range of figures and ornaments, including diadems and bracelets.
 They created caricuri noserings from gold.